dstreev/hdp3_upgrade_utils/README.md

 We'll use a combination of Hive SQL and an interactive HDFS client [Hadoop-Cli](https://github.com/dstreev/hadoop-cli) to combine information from an extract of the Metastore DB and the contents of HDFS.

+## Disclaimer

+This process is supplied 'as-is' in good faith to help support the upgrade path to Hive 3.
+It is NOT supported by Cloudera (nor Legacy Hortonworks) and results should be manually validated.
+Consult Cloudera/Hortonworks official documentation for details regarding the data collected through this process.

 ## Assumptions

 NOTES: